Accenture/Mendix.NavigationItemSelector/README.md

 This widget was created to help handling with navigating to a page in other way that through navigation menu e.g. button, deep link etc.

 ## Usage
-Place the widget on your pages or layout and:
+- Place the widget on your pages(s)
 - Insert the name of menu component e.g. "navigationTree3", "menuBar1", "navigationList1", you can find them in section "Common" in your menu widget properties
 - Select target menu item type: menu bar, navigation tree or navigation list
 - Choose your selector type: by caption or by id